 Another great location on the tee.
 One of the great reasons this is an excellent offering is because you can press these on your smaller press/hat press, like the sleeves.
 So now you have added two more print locations and two more ways to add money to your invoice.

-And while you have the hat press out, of course, let's mention hats.
-A wonderful add on to an order.
+And while you have the hat press out, let's mention hats.
+A wonderful add-on to an order.
 We love the foam front on caps or doing a side panel on any hat.
 You can even do a small logo on the mesh parts of the hat if you're feeling adventurous.

-Like hats, masks are an excellent add on to an order.
-At this point you already have the artwork, so shrink it down and slap it on a mask.
+Like hats, masks are an excellent add-on to an order.
+You already have the artwork at this point, so shrink it down and slap it on a mask.

-Many restaurants and food joints order from us, so now, we have an easy way to offer them aprons as well.
-Even just a small logo on an apron offers next level professionalism and branding.
+Many restaurants and food joints order from us, so now, we can easily offer them aprons.
+Even just a small logo on an apron offers next-level professionalism and branding.

 Did you think about this one?
-This is a great option to get some quick work done on those safety vests.
+This is a great option for quick work on those safety vests.
 An easy way to print a company logo on an essential construction item.

 Names and Numbers

-Names and numbers can be a tedious process without the right setup and materials.
+Names and numbers can be tedious without the right setup and materials.
 DTF prints take the headaches away.
 No more running out of vinyl numbers, setting the press up, or ordering names.

 Jeans!
 Jacks, pants, whatever jean material you have, you should give direct to film a shot on it.

-And lastly, is our favorite DTF printer idea.
-Relabeling garments just adds that next level touch to a product, and it makes your tees officially ready for retail.
-It's also nice that you can run a few sheets of these and have them ready to go next time.
-60 seconds on the cutting board and you can have your entire batch of labels ready to press for the entire order.
+And lastly, our favorite DTF printer idea.
+Relabeling garments just adds that next-level touch to a product, and it makes your tees officially ready for retail.
+It's also nice that you can run a few sheets of these and have them ready next time.
+60 seconds on the cutting board, you can have your entire batch of labels ready to press for the entire order.